DegenJoker/degenxdocs/docs/020-degenx-ecosystem/050-Governance/020-proposals.md

 ## Creating a New Proposal

-Here's the simplified guide with a numbered layout for engaging with the DegenX Governance Page on Tally:
+Here's the simplified guide with a numbered layout for engaging with the DEGENX Governance Page on Tally:

 1. **Navigate to the Governance Page:**
    - Go to the Tally website and access the DEGENX Ecosystem governance section at [https://www.tally.xyz/gov/degenx-ecosystem](https://www.tally.xyz/gov/degenx-ecosystem).